digital-work-lab/open-source-project/docs/week_2_git_notebook_committing.md

 git add -p colrev/dataset.py
 ```

 **Task**: Check whether the correct lines were added!
 Create a commit containing the relevant changes.
-Afterwards, discard the remaining changes.
+Afterward, discard the remaining changes.

 ## Part 5: Undo changes (advanced) <a id="undo"></a>